 What I also notice is that the deadline then creates opportunities to feel behind, to doubt your ability to do the job, and to overwork and skimp on basic self-care (sleep, good food, exercise).
 Sometimes the deadline and commitment also change how you feel about the project, turning something you were excited about into a chore that you now need to motivate yourself to stick with.
 For some people the very fact of having a commitment sets up resistance to doing the thing you now have to do.

-Furthermore, your perceived need for deadlines and people expecting the work from you can lead to a publications list that is imbalanced towards chapters in edited books and contributions to special issues, with relatively few journal articles outside of special issues.
-It can also lead to getting a contract for a book earlier in the process than might be ideal in order to have that external driver for actually working on it.
+Furthermore, your perceived need for deadlines and having people expecting the work from you can lead to a publications list that is imbalanced.
+This imbalance reveals itself in a higher number of chapters in edited books and contributions to special issues, with relatively few journal articles outside of special issues on broader topics that often take longer to form.
+It can also lead to getting a contract for a book earlier in the process than might be ideal, in order to have that external driver for actually working on it.

-This 2-part article in On Pasture magazine (an online magazine for livestock farmers), is about moving cattle from one pasture to another.
+This 2-part article in On Pasture magazine (an online magazine for livestock farmers which I used to subscribe to), is about moving cattle from one pasture to another:

 It struck me that this corner gate + fence thing was analogous to the deadline and commitment to an editor.
 It is a very common practice.
 Lots of people can tell you how it works and how, despite the drawbacks, it’s just the most efficient and effective way to do it.

 What doesn’t need to be said (but maybe it really does) is that cattle do not need to be forced to graze.
 If the conditions are right, they like nothing more than to hang out in a field of fresh grass and graze.
 They also frequently lean over the fence to try out the grass in the next field.
 Cows find the grass on the other side of the fence rather attractive.

 Something similar could be said about your writing and research.